dpwdec/cv/README.md

 - I used `real world code` to `accomplish personal goals` goals, such as creating Maya and Blender toolings with PyMel and BPY respectively.
 - I learned complex technologies such as ZBrush, Unity, [Processing][pr] and more recently [Processing.js][p5].
 Additional I created my own small game projects in Unity using `C#`.
 - I worked auto-didactically to produce an entirely self led game project for Ludem Date 31 in the `Java` processing framework.
 The game, [NORnS][ns], received positive reviews in [Killscreen][ks] and [Prosthetic Knowledge][pk].
-- Produced a self led project called *Selection* which involved creating and editing a six and half film for use on nine synchronised televisions.
-I wrote a code to network the television feeds together so that over the course of the film all outputs were synchronised.
-I also organised a group of performers in singing during the screening and the production design for the event.
-This was assessed by my university as a credit bearing project and I received a mark of 98% for the project and was described by the panel as "one of the best performance projects we have ever seen".
-This project required me to write code to accomplish a goal in the real world, produce a finished project entirely under my own direction and lead a group of performers in actualizing the designing the final product.
+- For my degree show I produced a self led project called *Selection* which used synchronised video across multiple televisions.
+This required me to write code to solve a real world problem by networking the television feeds together so that they executed synchronously.
+I received a mark of 98% for the project and was described by the panel as "one of the best performance projects we have ever seen".

 [p5]: https://p5js.org/